 The Goddard School, which operates early childhood education centers across the state and country, is seeking town approvals to open a 16-classroom facility at 141 Linden St., that will also include two outdoor playgrounds and an indoor play space.

-The Goddard School had been looking to do a big renovation at the St. Paul School on Washington Street a couple of years back but plans for that fell through due to financing issues.
+The Goddard School, under different franchise owners than those doing business on Linden St., had been looking to do a big renovation at the St. Paul School on Washington Street a couple of years back.
+Plans for that location fell through due to financing issues.
 Private school Star Academy wound up moving into that space last year.

-More than a dozen Goddard Schools are located in Massachusetts, including nearby in Wayland, Weston, and Dedham.
+More than a dozen Goddard School franchises are located in Massachusetts, including nearby in Wayland, Weston, and Dedham.
 The Goddard School serves more than 70,000 students from six weeks to six years old in more than 570 locations in 38 states, according to the business.

 The design plans for the property will include improved parking and traffic circulation, and an all-stucco veneer, according to a presentation made about an hour into the Wellesley Media recording of the April 13 Design Review Board meeting.

 The project team must receive design and other town approvals before going forward.

 Storefront art project up through April